-ECON2010 Economic Geography
+ECON2010 World Economic Geography

 The purpose of this course is to provide an understanding of the economic resources at our disposal and the natural conditions under which the utilization of these resources may be achieved.
-Locations, characteristics and relationships of economic activities are presented to permit better insight into present world economic problems.
-The sources, applications and problems of energy are examined in order to better understand today's energy problems.
+Locations, characteristics, and relationships of economic activities will be discussed and analyzed to permit better insight into these issues.

 Prerequisite(s): ECON1001 or ECON1901.
-Offered at Charlotte, Providence, Providence CE 4.5 Quarter Credit Hours